 Station 2, commonly known as Central Station, is located at 8 Bucknam Road and was built in 1976.
 Station 2 is first due to District 2, which starts at Route 1 at the Portland line to the Cumberland line and stretches West to Woodville Road.
 District 2 includes the Pleasant Hill section of town and also covers both I-295 and the Falmouth Spur (3-mile highway that connects I-295 to I-95).
 Station 2 houses Engine 2, Tower 2, Ambulance 2, Ambulance 3, a 25-patient MCI trailer, a highway safety trailer, and the administrative offices.
 Station 2 is staffed 24x7 with two per diem firefighters (1 paramedic and 1 EMT) who respond to all fire and EMS calls in Ambulnace 2.
-The administrative offices are staffed with a fulltime Fire Chief, Captain, and Office Administrator Monday-Friday from 8:00 a.m. to 4:30 p.m.
+The administrative offices are staffed with a fulltime Fire Chief, Assistant Chief, EMS Captain, and Office Administrator Monday-Friday from 8:00 a.m. to 4:30 p.m.

 Station 3, located at 44 Allen Avenue Extension, was closed in 2009, after serving as a fire station since 1935.
-Responses to the Pleasant Hill area are now handled by the other fire stations with help from nearby Portland FD in the event of a reported or confirmed fire.
+Responses to the Pleasant Hill area are now handled by the other Falmouth fire stations with help from nearby Portland FD in the event of a reported or confirmed fire.